Supported test types

 | DEXA scan | Hologic, GE Lunar Prodigy | 17 markers across 2 categories |

-| Metabolomix+ | Genova Metabolomix+ combo profiles | 165 markers across 10 categories |
+| Metabolomix+ | Genova Metabolomix+ combo profiles | 165 markers across 10 categories.
+OAT-style energy, microbial, nutrient, and detox markers can support advanced Biology Scores when mapped. |

-| Fatty acids | Spadia, ZinZino BalanceTest, OmegaQuant | 29 reference markers |
+| Fatty acids | Spadia, ZinZino BalanceTest, OmegaQuant | 29 reference markers.
+Compatible EPA/DHA/omega markers can support Lipid Membrane scoring. |

-| BioStarks | Dried blood spot panels (AMR Labs SA) | 23 markers across 5 categories |
+| BioStarks | Dried blood spot panels (AMR Labs SA) | 23 markers across 5 categories.
+Standard mapped markers can feed both Labs trends and Biology Scores. |

 How auto-detection works